opea-project/GenAIComps/comps/asr/README.md

 # Test

 You can use the following `curl` command to test whether the service is up.
-Notice that the first request can be slow because it needs to pre-download the models.
+Notice that the first request can be slow because it needs to download the models.

 ```bash
 curl http://localhost:9099/v1/audio/transcriptions -H "Content-Type: application/json" -d '{"url": "https://github.com/intel/intel-extension-for-transformers/raw/main/intel_extension_for_transformers/neural_chat/assets/audio/sample_2.wav"}'